jbaxter-va/dotfile/README.md

 # dotfile
 dot files for easy portability

+colors: holds the different colors for my vim